SpenserKao/article_API/README.md

 On screen, should see output message resemble to that of test case#1 stated above.

 #### Resemble to test case#2
-Find a GetBash, execute following command<br/>
+Find a GitBash, execute following command<br/>
 <code>
 curl -X GET http://localhost:8080/articles/1
 </code><br/>or shell script under GetBash:<br/>